 For more information, read the following fact sheets for more information on elder abuse:

 The Seniors and Caregivers Support Services Unit at Family Service Toronto (FST) receives part of its funding from the Toronto Central Local Health Integration Network (TC LHIN).
-In the interests of full public accountability and transparency, and as one of the conditions of the Multi-Sector Service Accountability Agreement April 1, 2019 to March 31, 2020 (M-SAA), FST is required to publish the fully executed legal agreement.
-This agreement outlines the nature of FST’s obligations to the TC LHIN.
-View our Declaration of Compliance, Apr.
-1, 2019 – March 31, 2020.
+In the interests of full public accountability and transparency, and as one of the conditions of the Multi-Sector Service Accountability Agreement – April 1, 2023 to March 31, 2024 (M-SAA), FST is required to publish the fully executed legal agreement.
+An amending agreement for the period April 1,2021 to March 31, 2022 was executed and is published here.
+For the period April 1, 2022 to March 31, 2023 a further amending agreement was issued.
+This agreement outlines the nature of FST’s obligations to TC LHIN which is now known at Ontario Health Toronto.
+FST’s certificate of compliance with this agreement, for the period April 1, 2022 to March 31, 2023 is posted here.

-Additional copies are posted in the office locations from which the Seniors and Caregivers Support Services Unit provides service.
+Additional copies of the legal agreement are posted in the office locations from which the Seniors and Caregivers Support Services Unit provides service.

-If you have any questions about this agreement, please contact Lisa Manuel, Director, Changing Lives and Family Violence Programs at 416 595 0242 or firstname.lastname@example.org
+If you have any questions about this agreement, please contact Lisa Manuel, Director, Changing Lives and Family Violence Programs at 416-595-9230 ext.
+316 or [email protected]